 The virtual reality store: the future for luxury brands in China

-Through connecting social and retail environments, Burberry’s first global social retail store in Shenzhen will create innovative digital services and delightful experiences for our users, help brands build deep emotional connections with consumers, and support the laying of strong foundations for the long-term growths of brands.
+Through connecting social and retail environments, Burberry’s first global social retail store in Shenzhen will create innovative digital services and delightful experiences for our users, help brands build deep emotional connections with consumers, and support the laying of strong foundations for the long-term growth of brands.

 Other brands should definitely develop these kinds of features to adapt to the needs of Chinese consumers and remain competitive in the market.

 These new types of stores are highly appreciated by consumers and are becoming increasingly important and functional for brands.

 If you want to know more about how to use these features and stay competitive in the Chinese market, please contact us.
-GMA is a digital marketing agency, specialized in the Chinese digital market.
+GMA is a digital marketing agency, specializing in the Chinese digital market.